-The 3rd and 4th years are viewed as a single unit with the student assuming progressive responsibility for patient care.
+The third and fourth years are viewed as a single unit with the student assuming progressive responsibility for patient care.
 The third year provides an introduction to clinical science.
 Students are evaluated based on clinical performance and end-of-clerkship examinations.
-The fourth year that follows includes more independent, direct patient care opportunities.
+The fourth year includes more independent, direct patient care opportunities.

-The combined 3rd and 4th years provide a strong grounding in clinical science with a progressive opportunity for primary patient care responsibility.
+Combined, the third and fourth years provide a strong grounding in clinical science with a progressive opportunity for primary patient care responsibility.
 The curriculum is designed to prepare the medical student for the increasing responsibility demanded by the specialty residency programs throughout the country.

 Responsibilities of the University of Maryland School of Medicine: Clinical Learning Environment

-- The UMD SOM will retain full authority and responsibility for patient care and quality standards, and will maintain a level of care which meets generally accepted standards conducive to satisfactory instruction.
-While in UMD SOM affiliated facilities, students will have the status of trainees; are not to replace UMD SOM staff; and, are not to render unsupervised patient care and/or services.
+- The UMSOM will retain full authority and responsibility for patient care and quality standards, and will maintain a level of care which meets generally accepted standards conducive to satisfactory instruction.
+While in UMSOM affiliated facilities, students will have the status of trainees; are not to replace UMSOM staff; and, are not to render unsupervised patient care and/or services.
 All services rendered by students must have educational value and meet the goals of the medical education program.
-The UMD SOM and its staff will provide such supervision of the educational and clinical activities as is reasonable and appropriate to the circumstances and to the student’s level of training.
+The UMSOM and its staff will provide such supervision of the educational and clinical activities as is reasonable and appropriate to the circumstances and to the student’s level of training.

 The policy for duty hours can be found at https://www.medschool.umaryland.edu/osa/handbook/School-Policies/Duty-Hours/